 If a student needs to withdraw from the university, the student must complete a withdrawal form online.
-The tuition refund is based on the student's effective withdrawal date as approved by a Student Life Dean.
+The tuition refund is based on the student's effective withdrawal date as approved by the Director of Traditional Student Retention or a Student Life Dean.
 Board and room payments are refunded in proportion to the time the student has been in residence.

 Within a month after termination, the student will receive either a bill or refund check.
 A student account balance that is not paid in full within sixty days is transferred to ECSI for future monthly billing.
-The student account must be paid in full before transcripts or a diploma can be released.
+The student account must be paid in full before a diploma can be released.
 Questions may be directed to Student Accounts at 651-631-5352 or studentaccounts@unwsp.edu.